-- 6.1.1 A joint health overview and scrutiny committee will be made up of each of the constituent local authorities that deem a proposal to be a substantial development or variation.
-This joint committee will be formally consulted on the proposal and have the opportunity to comment.
-It will also be able to refer to the Secretary of State for Health if any such proposal is not considered to be in the interests of the health service. - 6.1.2 A decision as to whether the proposal is deemed substantial shall be taken within a reasonable timeframe and in accordance with any deadline set by the lead local authority, following consultation with the other participating authorities.
+- formally consulted on the proposal and, in exceptional circumstances, formally request that the Secretary of State to "call-in" a proposal, where local consultation has failed to resolve significant outstanding issues. - 6.1.2 A decision as to whether the proposal is deemed substantial shall be taken within a reasonable timeframe and in accordance with any deadline set by the lead local authority (see section 6.6), following consultation with the other participating authorities.